 It is an obvious place to start, but the first port of call should be reviewing and checking the terms of the contract.
 Termination must always be considered in the context of the terms of the contract that may be terminated.

 Force majeure & frustration

 A party should check whether there is a force majeure clause and, if there is one, the precise wording.
-The purpose of such clauses is to protect an innocent party, such that on the occurrence of an event beyond their control which is the sole cause preventing performance of their contractual obligations, it may be excused from performance, without being liable to the other party.
+The purpose of such clauses is to protect an innocent party, such that on the occurrence of an event beyond its control which is the sole cause preventing performance of its contractual obligations, it may be excused from performance, without being liable to the other party.

 In the absence of an express force majeure clause, in rare circumstances the doctrine of frustration may apply.
 This will only be the case where the performance of the contract has become physically or commercially impossible as a result of an event beyond the control of the parties, or where the contract has been rendered radically different to that envisaged by the parties at the time they entered into the contract.
 If the contract has been frustrated, then it is automatically terminated.